 The problem I run into, and I imagine you do too, is that there are soooo many online bikes stores out there selling cycling gear, a lot of them you may have never heard of and those you may hear of for the first time when you do a product search.
 It can be hard to figure out which stores are the real deal, and among those, which have the best prices, selection, and most satisfied customers.

 Bottom line, it’s hard to know which are the best stores to buy from.

 Fortunately, because I shop for cycling gear a lot, I’ve been building this experience over the years.
 I follow prices closely across many online stores.
 I also get a good idea of the range of gear they carry and keep in inventory and periodically check into what their customers say about them from independent services that rate each store’s customer satisfaction.

 To share what I’ve learned with you, I’ve reviewed and rated nearly 100 online bike stores and ranked the ones I recommend you shop at.
 They are based on store prices, customer satisfaction, selection, and reader support.

 The ratings are data-supported, analytically developed, and only compare stores that specifically serve road cycling enthusiasts, those of us roadies that are regular, committed riders who are serious and knowledgeable about the gear we buy.
 I update this review and ranking every quarter.

 If you don’t see a store you know or have heard of on the list, it’s likely it didn’t make the cut.
 About 2/3rds of the stores I track didn’t.
-A full explanation of how I came up with this ‘Best’ list, what the ratings mean, and the names and reasons why those that didn’t make the list follows the ranking table.
+A full explanation of how I came up with this ‘Best’ list, what the ratings mean, and the names and reasons why those that didn’t make the list follows.